Transition to the National Disability Insurance Scheme (NDIS)

 Historically, all Baw Baw residents have received disability support through the Commonwealth and Victorian Governments via a mixture of individualised funding and block-funded services.

 The National Disability Insurance Scheme (NDIS) is the new way of providing support for eligible Australians with disability under the age of 65, their families and carers.
 It is funded by a single agency, the National Disability Insurance Agency.

 It is different from the current system in that services will be entirely funded on an individual basis.
 As an insurance scheme, this funding will be paid in arrears, after a service has been provided.

 Assistance from the NDIS is not means tested and has no impact on income support such as the Disability Support Pension and Carers Allowance.

-People who are not eligible for the NDIS, such as those aged over 65 or those who do not meet the residency requirements, will continue to receive services as they do now.
+People who are not eligible for the NDIS, such as those aged over 65 or those who do not meet the residency or disability requirements, will continue to receive services as they do now.
 That means that approximately 93% of Council clients will carry on as usual.

-In Baw Baw Shire, the NDIS will become available from 1 October 2017.
+In Baw Baw Shire, the NDIS became available on 1 October 2017.